snowplow/snowplowanalytics.com/_posts/2017-09-11-snowplow-r92-maiden-castle-improving-emretlrunner.md

 1. If you skipped `shred` but did not not skip `archive_enriched`, then the S3DistCp step trying to archive the shredded events would fail because there would be no shredded events.
-2. Conversely, if you skipped `archive_enrich` while also skipping `shred`, the enriched events would be left in place which would prevent the next EmrEtlRunner run from starting due to a `enriched:good` bucket not empty no-op, as described above
+2. Conversely, if you skipped `archive_enrich` while also skipping `shred`, the enriched events would be left in place which would prevent the next EmrEtlRunner run from starting due to a `enriched:good` bucket not empty no-op, as described below

 As a result, a standalone `archive_shredded` step has been introduced which is skippable as usual through the `--skip` EmrEtlRunner option.